 Various Augustana courses are also considered “W”-component courses.
-That means:
+That means the following:

 - The instructor has attended a “writing across the curriculum” workshop to assure consistency for “W” courses.

 - The “W” course will provide at least three assignments for which instruction in the writing process will be given, and each course will require at least fifteen pages of written work from among the following sorts of activities: